cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - Try upgrading EF to preview and using the Collate function for the Link 'does url already exist' check
  - Look at using NavLink tag in menu and/or wrapping with nav tag
  - A bad content code should be handled better
+ - Bad Content Code Content Scan
  - To Excel for logs
+ - Deleted Content Report so it is possible to restore completely deleted
  - Content Version as metadata (maybe data-) in the HTML Head of content pages?
  - The Changed Html generation doesn't detect changes to settings that should trigger a full generation
  - Refactor the Email HTML so you code send any current type to it